gradle/gradle/design-docs/unified-configuration-and-task-model.md

 - Report on unknown target for configuration closure.
 - Can take extensions as input too?

+## Story: Build user applies rule source class in similar manner to applying a plugin

+This story makes it more convenient to write a plugin that is exclusively based on model rules, while keeping the implementation details of such a plugin transparent to the user.

+The existing plugin mechanism must be extended to allow loading classes other than those that implement `Plugin`.

+A plugin can be loaded via:

+* `PluginAware.apply(plugin: «id»)`
+* `PluginAware.apply(plugin: «class»)`
+* `PluginAware.getPlugins().apply(«id»)`
+* `PluginAware.getPlugins().apply(«class»)`

+Where plugins are loaded by id, the implementation mapping for a plugin may map to a rule source class.
+Where plugins are loaded by class, the class may be a rule source class.

+A “rule source” class must be annotated with `@org.gradle.model.RuleSource`.
+If the “plugin” class to be applied does not implement `Plugin`, and is not annotated with `@RuleSource` then it cannot be loaded and an error should occur (this is a change in behavior as Gradle will attempt to load any plugin class, assuming it implements `Plugin` and will fail with a ClassCastException).

+This is a repurposing of the `RuleSource` annotation.
+A replacement approach for a `Plugin` to “include” a set of rules will need to be added.

+Gradle allows (non script) plugins to be applied to `Gradle`, `Settings` and `Project`.
+At this time, model rules are only supported for `Project`.
+As such, a rule source plugin cannot be applied to other types.
+The `ModelRegistryScope` interface is currently used to indicate an object that model rules can be attached to.
+Later stories cover making something like this public and documenting when/where rule source plugins can be used.

+### Test Coverage

+- Rule source plugin can be applied to Project via `apply()`
+- Rule source plugin can be applied to Project via `plugins.apply()`
+- Rule source plugin cannot be applied to `PluginAware` that is not model rule compatible (e.g. Gradle)
+- Class that is not a `Plugin` or rule source fails with appropriate error message when applied
+- `Plugin` impl can include rule source class
+- Attempt to load rule source class that violates rule source constraints produces reasonable error message

+### Open Questions

+- How to deal with the breaking API changes to `PluginContainer` (e.g. apply(id) returns `Plugin`, same for getPlugin(), more or less every method)
+- Do we support the same kind of “plugin detection” mechanisms for these kinds of plugins (e.g. `withId()`, `withType()`, `whenPluginAdded()`)
+- Replacement for current use of `RuleSource` to allow `Plugin` impl to include rules

 ## Story: Build script configures tasks defined using configuration rule

 Improve the model DSL to allow tasks to be configured in the build script: